AtaaEddin/Turkish-ChatBot/README.md

 <img width="600" src="https://media.giphy.com/media/1r8YRUc7Y7BwoaCC42/giphy.gif"/>
 </p>

-we trained seq2seq model on Turkish twitter data to build a chatbot, and we wrapped our chatbot with human talking head, and above that we trained other model to detect trigger word as start point to chat and open conversation with the chatbot.
+we trained seq2seq model on Turkish twitter data to build a chatbot, and we built an interface(human head) to intract with the chatbot.

 ## Prerequisites
 - python3